 To visit with one of our applied lesson teachers, contact them directly:

-Brass instruments: Dr. Doug Lockard - email@example.com
+Brass and Woodwind instruments:: Dr. Doug Lockard - email@example.com

 Percussion instruments: Mr. Anthony Robinson - firstname.lastname@example.org

 The ETBU Music Faculty welcomes students whose primary performance area is guitar and who desire to audition for acceptance into our music major program.
 We are anxious to work with you to set up your audition, and to provide for you the information you need to prepare adequately.
 If you have any questions about your audition or audition material, please contact the Communication and Performing Arts Office.